 and celebrated its centennial anniversary in 2016/2017.

 The Rotary Foundation is an endowment fund dedicated to ‘Doing Good In The World’, and over the past 100 years has spent over $3 billion on humanitarian programmes across the world.
-This includes spearheading the movement to eradicate polio across the world, as well as facilitating projects which address Rotary’s Six Areas of Focus: Peace and Conflict Resolution, Disease Prevention and Treatment, Basic Education and Literacy, Water and Sanitation, Maternal and Child Health, and Economic and Community Development.
+This includes spearheading the movement to eradicate polio across the world, as well as facilitating projects which address Rotary’s Seven Areas of Focus: Peace and Conflict Resolution, Disease Prevention and Treatment, Basic Education and Literacy, Water and Sanitation, Maternal and Child Health, Economic and Community Development, and Supportng the Environment.

 The mission of The Rotary Foundation is to enable Rotary members to advance world understanding, goodwill, and peace through the improvement of health, the support of education, and the alleviation of poverty.
 The Foundation is a not-for-profit corporation supported solely by voluntary contributions from Rotary members and friends of the Foundation who share its vision of creating a better world.
 This support is essential to make possible projects, funded with Foundation grants, that bring sustainable improvement to communities in need.

 The work of Rotary begins in the community, and every community has its own unique needs and concerns.
 While Rotary serves in countless ways, it has focused its efforts in the Seven Key Areas.
 These encompass some of the world’s most critical and widespread humanitarian needs, in which Rotary has a proven record of success in addressing them.